Colima: Culture

 Indigenous and Spanish cultures have played a part in the shaping of the state, although traces can be hidden in modern local cultures and traditions.
 Most crafts and dances of the state are of indigenous origin although some originated after the Conquest.
 The Spanish contributed to bullfighting and charreada.

 The most popular folk dances in the state include some that tell the story of the Spanish conquest—under various names, such as Conquista, Virgin of Guadalupe, capotes, and the fox.
 Another popular dance is called Apaches.
 These originated in the colonial period, along with Moros y Cristianos and machines.
 Dances with indigenous roots include sonajera India and morenos.

 Pastorales, or short plays with religious themes, are traditions that began in the very early colonial period.
 A popular one from that time is the Adoration of the Three Wise Men, though it has evolved to meet modern tastes.

+Through cultural transmission with Filipinos on the Manila-Acapulco galleon trade, the Colimense have a special coconut beverage called the tuba compuesta often flavoured with pomegranate or beet juice.

+Festivals

 Colima has a number of important local festivals and other annual events.
 January 6 is the Los Chayacates de Ixtlahuacán—a mix of indigenous and Catholic practices based on the pastorale and the cultivation cycle of corn.
 On the Tuesday after Epiphany is the "Entrance of the Señor de la Expiración" in Rancho de Villa.
 On this date, the image returns to this village from Coquimatlán.
 It includes parades, dances, fireworks, and jaripeos.

 Candlemas is an important event in Tecomán with traditional dances and fairs.
 Candlemas in Suchitlán is the most important annual event in the region, celebrated with dances such as Los Gallitos, Los Apaches and Los Morenos.
 The last two dances involved dancers with elaborately carved and decorated masks.

 Villa de Álvarez celebrates its annual Fiestas Charro-Taurinas, originally the feast of the city's patron saint, Philip of Jesus.
 In addition to bullfights and charreadas, mojigangas are featured.
 The Paspaques of Suchitlán—an agricultural ritual of pre-Hispanic origin—is celebrated by the Nahuas of this small village on March 19.
 It centers on preparing corn in various ways, such as tortillas, tamales, pozole, and more.
 Holy Week is a major event in many municipalities, which often hold passion plays during the week.

 The Feria de Manzanillo occurs from April 29 to May 1 and celebrates the anniversary of its designation as a major port (Puerto de Altura).
 It is held with street parties, dances, contests, and jaripeos.
 May 3 is the Day of the Holy Cross, important in Suchitlán, and celebrated with the morenos dance.
 The Fiestas del Cristo de Caña in Quesería in May revolves around an 18th-century Christ image that came to the area from Pátzcuaro.
 It is celebrated with horse races, mojigangas, traditional dance, processions, and music.
 On September 29 Tamala, the municipality of Ixtlahuacán celebrates the feast of the Archangel Michael with a change of "mayordomos" (festival sponsors).